lewagon/dotfiles/04-Front-End/04-Middleman/06-Dataset/README.md

 ## Background & Objectives

+In frontend development, **data attributes** are a pretty handy way to inject values in your HTML that you can easily access in your JS.

-In this challenge, let's parse an HTML tag and extract its data attributes in an `Object`.
+In this challenge, let's write a function that parses an HTML tag and extracts its data attributes into an `Object`.

 ## Specs